Iranildot/sonar-arduino-python/README.md

-# SonarGUI (UNDER DEVELOPMENT)
+# SonarGUI
 is a graphical user interface (GUI) developed in Python using the tkinter and matplotlib libraries.
 This project simulates a sonar radar on a polar plot, allowing visualization of detected objects and adjustment of parameters such as angle scale, sonar range, and distance scale.
-The GUI features continuous scanning, where a "sweep" beam moves across a 180-degree arc, detecting objects in its path.
+The GUI features continuous scanning, where a beam moves across a 180-degree arc, detecting objects in its path.

 ## Key Features
 - **Polar Sonar Plot:** Displays a polar plot simulating sonar scanning.